tangentsoft/pidp8i/examples/README.md

 3. Copy the `*-pal.pt` file to a USB stick and use the PiDP-8/I's [automatic media mounting feature][howto].
 This is the fastest method.

+4. Boot SIMH with the example in core, running the program immediately.

 I cover each of these options below, in the same order as the list above.

-## Option 1: Transcribing the Assembly Code into an OS/8 Session
+### Option 1: Transcribing the Assembly Code into an OS/8 Session

 To transcribe [`examples/add.pal`][pal] into the OS/8 simulation on a PiDP-8/I: